Rosthern-Shellbrook

 Rosthern-Shellbrook is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-This constituency was created by the Representation Act, 2002 (Saskatchewan) out of the districts of Rosthern, Shellbrook-Spiritwood, and Redberry Lake.

 The riding was last contested in the 2020 election, when incumbent Saskatchewan Party MLA and Premier Scott Moe was re-elected.

 Communities in the district include the towns of Rosthern, Shellbrook, Hafford, Blaine Lake, and Spiritwood; and the villages of Canwood, Laird, Medstead, Leask, and Shell Lake.

 History

-The constituency was first contested in the 2003 election, and has returned Saskatchewan Party members ever since, including the current premier (as of February 2, 2018), Scott Moe.
+The constituency was created in 2002 from portions of Shellbrook-Spiritwood, Redberry Lake, and Rosthern, and was first contested in the 2003 general election.
+Rosthern-Shellbrook will gain significant territory from Biggar-Sask Valley for the next general election, in what will be the riding's first major boundary reconfiguration since its creation.